Radiative loss of coherence in free electrons: a long-range quantum phenomenon: Results and discussion

 Describing an incident electron through its interaction-picture density matrix $\rho_e^{i}(\rb,\rb')$, scattering by a structure produces a final density matrix given by

 where

 is the decoherence probability, which is in turn expressed as a frequency integral of the generalized loss probability

-(a self-contained derivation of these expressions is presented in Appendices~\ref{general} and \ref{secboson}).
-The scattering structure enters this formalism through the electromagnetic Green tensor $G(\rb,\rb',\omega)$, which can be calculated by solving the macroscopic electromagnetic response according to Eq.~(\ref{Greentensor}).
+(A self-contained derivation of these expressions is presented in Appendices~\ref{general} and \ref{secboson}).
+Here, the temperature $T$ enters through the Bose-Einstein distribution function $n_T(\omega)=\big(\ee^{\hbar\omega/\kB T}-1\big)^{-1}$, while the scattering structure is accounted for through the electromagnetic Green tensor $G(\rb,\rb',\omega)$, which can be calculated by solving the macroscopic electromagnetic response according to $\nabla \times \nabla \times G(\rb,\rb',\omega)-(\omega^2/c^2)\epsilon(\rb,\omega) G(\rb,\rb',\omega)=(-1/c^2)\delta(\rb -\rb')$ for any structure defined by a local, frequency-dependent permittivity $\epsilon(\rb,\omega)$.
 The real phase $\chi(\rb,\rb')$ in Eq.~(\ref{evolutionFinal}) is also expressed in terms of the Green function (see Appendix~\ref{secboson}), adding a rigid shift to the fringes observed in two-path interference.
-As anticipated above, the effect of temperature is encapsulated in the Bose-Einstein distribution function $n_T(\omega)$.
-Following pioneering studies of decoherence in free-space electrons \cite{F93}, explicit results analogous to these expressions have been obtained by using macroscopic quantum electrodynamics \cite{SB12,paper357}, but the derivation that we present in Appendices~\ref{general} and \ref{secboson} is self-contained and formulated in more general terms. \\
+Following pioneering studies of decoherence in free-space electrons \cite{F93}, explicit results analogous to these expressions have been obtained by using macroscopic quantum electrodynamics \cite{SB12,paper357}, but the derivation that we present in the SI is self-contained and formulated in more general terms.
+Incidentally, the decoherence probability $P$ can take values larger than 1 since it must be understood as a depletion of coherence given by $\ee^{-P}$ according to Eq.~(\ref{evolutionFinal}).
+Analogously, the classical EELS probability can also exceed unity and must be understood as the mean of a Poissonian distribution of multiple losses \cite{paper228}.

-\section{Electron decoherence by a half-plane}
+\subsection{Electron decoherence by a half-plane}

-The application of Eqs.~(\ref{decoP}) and (\ref{probEindbis}) to an electron beam passing outside and perpendicularly to a PEC half-plane produces analytical expressions for the decoherence probability, as shown in the self-contained derivation offered in Appendix~\ref{appendixhalfplane}.
+The application of Eqs.~(\ref{decoP}) and (\ref{probEindbis}) to an e-beam passing outside and perpendicularly to a PEC half-plane produces analytical expressions for the decoherence probability, as shown in the self-contained derivation offered in the Appendix~\ref{appendixhalfplane}.
 More precisely, referring to the geometry depicted in Fig.~\ref{Fig2}a, involving two paths with transverse coordinates $\Rb_1=(d_1,0)$ and $\Rb_2=(d_2,d_\perp)$, we find \begin{widetext}

 \end{widetext} where $\alpha = e^2/\hbar c\approx1/137$ is the fine structure constant and $\eta=c/v\gamma$ is a velocity-dependent parameter that uses the relativistic Lorentz factor $\gamma=1/\sqrt{1-v^2/c^2}$.
 The integration variable $\theta=2\pi\hbar\omega/\kB T$ in Eq.~(\ref{PRRhalfplane}) encapsulates the exchanged energy $\hbar\omega$, and we have rewritten the thermal factor as